geometric-intelligence/ece594n/hw_papers/README.md

 From a terminal in your computer:

 - Clone the GitHub repository **of the class ece594n** with [git clone](https://github.com/git-guides/git-clone).
-- In the cloned folder `ece594n`, create a conda environment `conda env create -f environment.yml`.
-- Activate the conda environemnt with `conda activate ece594n`.
 - Create a new GitHub branch  with [git checkout -b](https://github.com/Kunena/Kunena-Forum/wiki/Create-a-new-branch-with-git-and-manage-branches).

 2. Create a jupyter notebook that shows your deep learning pipeline in action.